ericacha/toDoList_JS_relationship/READme.md

 <b>Description</b>

-Address app let's the user to enter their name, last name and address.
-Allows the user click on the listed name and show address.
+Address app let's the user to enter their name, last name and multiple addresses.
+Allows the user click on the listed name and show addresses.

-April 13th, 2015 | Erica Cha & Kelly de Vries
+April 13th, 2015 | Erica Cha & Virginie Trubiano

 <b>Technologies</b>